Introduction

 Expanding your business to Poland presents a strategic opportunity for Indian entrepreneurs looking to enter the European market.
 With its central location, skilled workforce, competitive corporate tax rates, and investor-friendly ecosystem, Poland serves as a gateway to both Western and Eastern Europe.

-Through the India–Poland Double Taxation Avoidance Agreement (DTAA), investors can operate more efficiently—reducing tax burdens, avoiding double taxation, and maximizing profits across borders.
+Through the India–Poland Double Taxation Avoidance Agreement (DTAA), investors can operate more efficiently—reducing tax burdens, avoiding double taxation, and maximising profits across borders.

 At OnDemand International, we assist businesses in every step of their Polish expansion journey — from company formation, tax registration, and bank account setup to residency permits and ongoing compliance.
 Speak with our business experts today.